 - 5.4.1 Dwellings are to be setback from allotment boundaries to ensure there is acceptable access to the dwelling from the road, to avoid overshadowing of adjoining allotments and to create a high quality streetscape environment. - 5.4.2 All dwellings must be setback a minimum of 4.0m and maximum of 6.0m between the front building line of the dwelling and the principal street frontage.
-Eaves, balconies, verandahs, open porches, porticos, fascias, covered walkways, bay windows, feature piers may encroach up to 1.5 metres into this setback.
-Refer to Diagram 06. - 5.4.3 For Corner Lots, a minimum setback of 2.0m to the secondary street frontage is required.
-Refer to Diagram 07. - 5.4.4 All side setbacks must be a minimum of 1.0m, with the exception of garages, workshops, storage rooms and laundry rooms which may be built on the side boundary. - 5.4.5 Garages are to be setback a minimum of 5.0m from the principal street frontage and a minimum of 0.5m behind the predominant wall of the dwelling.
+Eaves, balconies, verandahs, open porches, porticos, fascias, covered walkways, bay windows,feature piers may encroach up to 1.5 metres into this setback.
+Refer to Diagram 06 and Diagram 07.

+- 5.4.3 For Corner Lots and linear reserves, a minimum setback of 2.0m to the secondary street frontage is required.
+Refer to Diagram 08. - 5.4.4 All side setbacks must be a minimum of 1.0m, with the exception of garages, workshops, storage rooms and laundry rooms which may be built on the side boundary. - 5.4.5 Garages are to be setback a minimum of 5.0m from the principal street frontage and a minimum of 0.5m behind the predominant wall of the dwelling.
 This is to allow the parking of a stationary vehicle in the setback area, and to reduce the visual prominence of the garage in the street. - 5.4.6 For all subsequent stages after stage 3, for dwellings with lots with frontages 20 meters and greater, all side boundaries including garages must be setback a minimum of 1.0 meter.
-Corner lots with a combined frontage and splay equal or greater than 20m must apply this side setback to comply with control 5.4.3. - 5.4.7 Rear setbacks must be a minimum of 2.0m. - 5.4.8 Eaves, facias, gutters. chimneys, flue pipes, water tanks and heating or cooling or other services may encroach no more than 0.5m into the setback around the whole dwelling excluding garage walls on the boundary.
+Corner lots with a combined frontage and splay equal or greater than 20m must apply this side setback to comply with control 5.4.3. - 5.4.7 Rear setbacks must be a minimum of 2.0m. - 5.4.8 Eaves, facias, gutters. chimneys, flue pipes, water tanks and heating or cooling or other services may encroach no more than 0.5m into the setback around the whole dwelling excluding garage walls on the boundary. - 5.4.9 All rear loaded lots must be double story.